denavelino/Ompong/README.md

   * Version information,
   * Release date, and
   * Name of dashboard developer(s)
-* The table header entries in the CSV data file may/will have spaces in their titles.
-These need to be adjusted manually to resemble the headers of the data table.
-We may be able to automate this, so that the csv file can be used "as is".
-* Testing of dashboard using different web browsers.
+* Testing of dashboard using a combination of web browsers and operating systems.

-Kamal Ahmed, 06.02.207
+Kamal Ahmed, 09.02.2017